General approach for treatment of nausea and vomiting

 Antacids provide relief from simple nausea and vomiting through gastric acid neutralization.
 Histamine 2-receptor antagonists may be used in low doses to manage simple nausea and vomiting associated with heartburn or gastroesophageal reflux.
 Simple nausea and vomiting may also be treated with drugs from the antihistaminic-anticholinergic and phenothiazine categories.
 Potential adverse drug reactions with antihistaminic-anticholinergic products may be problematic for elderly (drowsiness or confusion, blurred vision, dry mouth and urinary retention).
 Dexamethasone has been used successfully in the management of chemotherapy-induced nausea and vomiting (CINV) and postoperative nausea and vomiting (PONV), either as a single agent or in combination with 5-hydroxytriptamine-3 receptor antagonists (5-HT3-RAs).
 Cannabinoids should be considered for treatment of refractory nausea and vomiting in patients receiving chemotherapy.
 Aprepitant is indicated for prophylaxis of nausea and vomiting associated with chemotherapy.

-- Radiation-induced nausea and vomiting.
-Patients receiving single-exposure, high-dose radiation therapy to the upper abdomen or total- or hemibody irradiation should receive prophylactic antiemetics like 5-HT3-RA and dexamethasone.
+- Patients receiving single-exposure, high-dose radiation therapy to the upper abdomen or total- or hemibody irradiation should receive prophylactic antiemetics like 5-HT3-RA and dexamethasone.

 Table (2).
 Dosage recommendations for CINV for adult patients | ||